-AGA Auto Glass Training Program
+AGA Auto Glass Certification Program

-So how does the unsuspecting public know if they can trust the repairer that they have selected.
-Alternatively, how do they know if they can trust the repairer that their insurance group has selected for them?
+You should be aware that in Australia the auto glass industry is unregulated.
+This means anyone experienced or otherwise can subscribe to a network as a contractor and practice auto glass replacement.
+So how does the unsuspecting public know if they can trust the repairer they selected.
+In addition, how do they know if they can trust a repairer that their insurance group has selected for them?

 The Auto Glass Association

 The Auto glass Association (AGA) was formed in 2013 in an attempt to clean up the industry, in their own words “to lift the standards of the windscreen industry”.

 The AGA consists of several large corporations and a mix of smaller local independent auto glass companies.
 In many cases the smaller repairers contract to the larger ones.
 In addition, the AGA has several product suppliers that pay an $8k+ fee for a seat on the committee.
 The AGA proposes that the auto glass industry requires direction and certification and with their guidance the auto glass industry will be a better place to work, and a safer for the motorist to shop.

 After several years of operation how is the AGA doing and more importantly how are the members/motorists benefiting?
 The AGA proposes that by implementing an “Auto Glazier Certification Program” the industry will be sanitized of poor quality workmanship.
 However, this requires every technician to attend TAFE to study modules based on the fundamentals of auto glazing.
 (Cert II Auto Glazing)